kennethormandy/hb-casper/public/welcome-to-harp.md

-You’re in!
-Nice.
-We’ve put together a little post to introduce you to Harp and get you started.
-Go ahead and edit this post to get going and learn how it all works!
+This little posts will introduce you to Markdown in Harp.
+Go ahead and edit the `welcome-to-harp.md` file to get going and learn how it all works!

 ## Getting Started